harikt/harikt.github.com/content/_index.md

 ---
-title: "Hari KT — PHP, Golang, React and Python Developer"
+title: "Hari KT — Freelancer from Kerala | PHP, Golang, React and Python Developer"
-description: "Hari KT is a freelance full stack developer from Kerala, India and a maintainer of the Aura PHP framework.
-PHP, Golang, Python and NodeJS backends, ReactJS frontends, plus desktop apps with Tauri and mobile apps with React Native."
+description: "Hari KT is a freelancer and full stack developer from Kerala, India, and a maintainer of the Aura PHP framework.
+Freelancing since 2013: PHP, Golang, Python and NodeJS backends, ReactJS frontends, plus desktop apps with Tauri and mobile apps with React Native."
 keywords:
+  - freelancer
+  - freelancer Kerala
+  - freelancer India
+  - freelancer PHP developer
+  - hire a freelancer Kerala
   - PHP developer
   - Golang developer
   - full stack web developer